mahmoudmatar01/SystemDesign/README.md

 ## System Design Components
 ### Frontend
-The frontend is like the face of the system, where users see and interact with everything.
+The front end is like the face of the system, where users see and interact with everything.
 It includes:
 - `User Interface (UI)`: This is how things look on the application – what users click, type, and see.
 - `User Experience (UX)`: It's how users feel when they use the application, the overall experience.
 - `Client-side Code`: This is the behind-the-scenes code (HTML, CSS, JavaScript) that runs in users' web browsers.
-- `Frontend Frameworks`: These are tools that make it easier to build and organize the frontend (like React, Angular, or Vue.js).
+- `Frontend Frameworks`: These are tools that make it easier to build and organize the front (like React, Angular, or Vue.js).

 ### DNS (Domain Name System)
 DNS is like the phonebook of the internet, turning easy-to-remember names into computer-friendly numbers.
 It involves:
 - `Domain Registrar`: This is like the store where you buy and manage your website's name.
-- `Name Servers`: These are servers that keep important info about website names.
+- `Name Servers`: These servers keep important information about website names.
 - `DNS Records`: They're like cards with details about a website – where it is, where emails go, and more.
-- `DNS Resolver`: This is a helpful service that finds out the numbers (IP addresses) when you give it a website name.
+- `DNS Resolver`: This is a helpful service that finds the numbers (IP addresses) when you give it a website name.

 DNS is a hierarchical system involving various servers that work together to translate user-friendly domain names into the numeric IP addresses that computers use to communicate on the internet.
 This process happens behind the scenes every time you access a website.

 ### Web Server
 The web server is like the waiter at a restaurant, taking orders and bringing back what's requested.
 It does things like:
 - `HTTP Server`: It handles requests from web browsers and sends back what's needed.
-- `Load Balancer`: It's like making sure no waiter is too busy – spreading the work between servers.
+- `Load Balancer`: It's like ensuring no waiter is too busy – spreading the work between servers.
 - `SSL/TLS` Certificates: These are like secret codes that keep information safe when it travels between the user and the server.
 - `Web Application Firewall (WAF)`: It's like a bouncer at a club, keeping out trouble from the website.